Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/utilities/get_cmip6_data/load_raw_data/README.md

 ## Description of the submodule :

 This submodule is made to download and load the raw CMIP6 data by using methods described in *get_cmip6_data.ipynb*.

+### load_cmip6.py

+This python script holds the functions to download and load the CMIP6 models' output used for the analysis.